The Secret Challenge: Less Plates, More Chaos

 This one makes me want to scream sometimes!

 Cooking for 4: Make too much food?
 Now the family has to deal with leftovers for the next week, or it goes bad, and either way you look like you don't know how to portion properly!
+They will be thinking you spent their money poorly, and not happy with the mass amounts in the fridge.
+Do yourself a favor and only have leftovers on the dessert but also make sure you do not skimp on the proteins, as that can be a major complaint.

 But here's the kicker – recipes are NOT designed for small groups!
 Everything is written for 6-8 people minimum, so you're constantly trying to do weird math: